img-0

 • We spent the first day in Oudtshoorn enjoying the spa facilities and going on a game drive at Buffelsdrift Game Lodge.
 Fun, but you can skip it if you’re going to the big game parks later.
 This one was more of a large zoo with dirt roads and a guide.

 • On the second day we did a full day trip of the Cango caves, the Swartberg Pass and the Meiringspoort Pass.
 With all the stops to stare at the scenery and take photos it took us some eight hours.
 So leave on time because it’s not really a stretch I would have liked to drive in the dark.
-I’ll tell you more about this in an upcoming post.
+This is what the Swartberg Pass was like.

 • We ended our stay with another meal in the old-world charm of the La Plume dining room.
 Let them know in the morning that you’ll be joining them for dinner, and enjoy what they make for you.